 Sign up below to get the FREE check in digital slide and poster straight to your inbox!
 The slide is perfect for a digital feelings check in and the poster works great on your whiteboard or in a calm down area!Morning Meetings

 I have SO many morning meeting ideas already set up just for you!
-If you’re a visual person, check out this blog post of Morning Meeting Ideas & Activities!
-I dive into specific details of how long your meetings should be and share resources on how to incorporate goal setting with your students.
-If you’re a podcast junkie, like myself, add Episode 009: Morning Meetings to your playlist of things you don’t want to miss!
+If you're a visual person, check out this Morning Meeting Ideas & Activities blog post!
+I dive into specific details of how long your meetings should be and share resources on incorporating goal setting with your students.
+If you're a podcast junkie, like me, add Episode 009: Morning Meetings to your playlist of things you don't want to miss!

 Digital Journaling